 Rent Deduction Scheme

-Through the Rent Deduction Scheme, customers can have their public housing payments deducted from their income support and sent directly to their state or territory housing authority.
-The scheme is an easy, free way for customers to pay their government housing obligations.
+The Rent Deduction Scheme gives customers the option of having their public housing payments deducted from their income support payment and sent directly to their state or territory housing authority.
+The scheme is an easy, free way for customers to pay for their government housing.

-Income Management helps people in specified locations receiving income support to manage their money to meet essential household needs and expenses for themselves and their families.
+Income Management helps specific groups of people who receive income support to manage their money to meet essential household expenses.
+The Income Management system operates in specified locations.

 Money that is income managed cannot be spent on alcohol, tobacco, pornography or gambling.